chartist-js/chartist/CONTRIBUTING.md

 1. `cd` into your local copy of the repository.
 2. Run `npm install` to install dependencies located in `package.json`.
 3. Run `bower update` to install bower dependencies.
-4. Run `grunt build` to build the local copy.
 5. Run `grunt serve` to start the watch task, and the web server should automatically open.
 Congrats, you should now be able to see your local copy of the demo site.

 ## <a name="submit"></a> Submission Guidelines